WiseLibs/better-sqlite3/docs/api.md

 - [Statement#bind()](#bindbindparameters---this)
 - [Properties](#properties-1)

-> NOTE: Statements are [finalized](https://www.sqlite.org/c3ref/finalize.html) when garbage collected so there is not explicit API for it.
+> NOTE: Statements are [finalized](https://www.sqlite.org/c3ref/finalize.html) when garbage collected so there is no explicit API for it.
 Statements are also finalized when the associated database is closed.

 ### .run([*...bindParameters*]) -> *object*